 - Follow us on social media.

-Check out our social media accounts so you don’t miss anything.
+We will be posting updates on our social media pages (including Facebook, Instagram, Twitter and Linkedin) so make sure you give us a follow and turn on notifications so you don’t miss anything!
+It’s not all updates though!
 We’ll be posting lots of fun social content for you to get involved so give us a follow!

 Need more support?

-·Search for lots of literature across a range of subjects
+- Search for lots of literature across a range of subjects with Google Scholar

-·Get maths smart with free worksheets and revision notes
+- Get maths smart with free worksheets and revision notes at Study Maths.

-·Search for a range of study resources as well as create study timetables, flashcards and mind maps.
+- Search for a range of study resources as well as create study timetables, flashcards and mind maps with Get Revising.

-·Get online support and resources mapped to your qualification
+- Get online support and resources mapped to your qualification with Smart Screen.

 You can also download lots of apps to help you study:

 ·Focus Keeper – Time Management